deepgupta06/dsfs/README.md

   1. Write a function that stutters a word as if someone is struggling to read it.
   The first two letters are repeated twice with an ellipsis ... and space after each, and then the word is pronounced with a question mark ?.

     Examples
     stutter("incredible") ➞ "in... in... incredible?"
     stutter("enthusiastic") ➞ "en... en... enthusiastic?"
     stutter("outstanding") ➞ "ou... ou... outstanding?"
     Hint :- Assume all input is in lower case and at least two characters long.

-  2.Create a function that takes an angle in radians and returns the corresponding angle in degrees rounded to one decimal place.
+  2. Create a function that takes an angle in radians and returns the corresponding angle in degrees rounded to one decimal place.

     Examples
     radians_to_degrees(1) ➞ 57.3
     radians_to_degrees(20) ➞ 1145.9